Caeglathatur/alita-index/README.md

 Articles
 --------

+### VFX

 - [Alita: Battle Angel on Framestore's website](https://www.framestore.com/work/alita-battle-angel).
 Article about Framestore's visual effects work (such as the motorball stadium, motorball players, Zalem and cityscapes) for *Alita: Battle Angel*.
 Contains links to additional articles.
 - *Iron Maiden* by Joe Fordham in [Cinefex issue 163](https://www.cinefex.com/backissues/issue163.htm) (Feb 2019).
 21 pages all about the visual effects of *Alita: Battle Angel*.
 Targeted to VFX professionals.
+- [*Weta Digital’s Remarkable Face Pipeline: Alita Battle Angel*](https://www.fxguide.com/featured/weta-digitals-remarkable-face-pipeline-alita-battle-angel/) by Mike Seymour (fxguide.com).
+Description of the technologies and techniques used to create and animate Alita's face.

 Books
 -----